On the Sn/n-Problem: Abstract

 The Chow-Robbins game is a classical still partly unsolved stopping problem introduced by Chow and Robbins in 1965.
 You repeatedly toss a fair coin.
 After each toss, you decide if you take the fraction of heads up to now as a payoff, otherwise you continue.
 As a more general stopping problem this reads

 where $S$ is a random walk.
-We give a tight upper bound for $V$ when $S$ has subgassian increments.
-We do this by usinf the analogous time continuous problem with a standard Brownian motion as the driving process.
-From this we derive an easy proof for the existence of optimal stopping times in the discrete case.
-For the Chow-Robbins game we as well give a tight lower bound and use these to calculate, on the integers, the complete continuation and the stopping set of the problem for $n\leq 10^{5}$.
+We give a tight upper bound for $V$ when $S$ has subgaussian increments by using the analogous time continuous problem with a standard Brownian motion as the driving process.
+For the Chow-Robbins game we as well give a tight lower bound and use these to calculate, on the integers, the complete continuation and the stopping set of the problem for $n\leq 489.241$.

 \textbf{Keywords: }$\sn$-problem, Brownian motion, Chow-Robbins game, optimal stopping, upper bound, lower bound.